jeffzi/luamark/README.md

 ## Features

-- **Time Measurement**: Accurately measure the time taken for code execution.
+- **Time Measurement**: Accurately measure the execution time of your code with precision.
-- **Memory Usage Tracking**: Evaluate the memory footprint of your Lua functions.
+- **Memory Usage Tracking**: Monitor the memory footprint of Lua functions to manage resource utilization.
-- **Statistical Analysis**: Get detailed statistical insights such as min, max, mean, and standard deviation for your benchmarks.
+- **Statistical Analysis**: Gain comprehensive statistical insights, including minimum, maximum, mean, and standard deviation for your benchmarks.
-- **Configurable Benchmarks**: Tailor benchmark runs to your needs, including the number of runs and warm-up iterations for precise and consistent results.
+- **Minimal configuration**: LuaMark is designed to be turnkey and user-friendly allowing you to focus on optimizing your Lua code without the hassle of complex setup processes.
-- **Support for Multiple Clock Modules**: LuaMark supports a range of clock modules like [Chronos](https://github.com/ldrumm/chronos), [LuaPosix](https://github.com/luaposix/luaposix), and [LuaSocket](https://github.com/lunarmodules/luasocket), offering flexibility and enhanced precision in time measurement.
+- **Support for Multiple Clock Modules**: LuaMark supports a range of clock modules like [Chronos](https://github.com/chronos-timetravel/chronos), [LuaPosix](https://github.com/luaposix/luaposix), and [LuaSocket](https://github.com/diegonehab/luasocket), offering flexibility and enhanced precision in time measurement.

 ## Installation